charan0001/Music-and-Movie-Library-Management-System-/README.md

 # Music-and-Movie-Library-Management-System-
 Create a database in MySQL named as music_movie using 'CREATE database music_movie;' in your MySQL Command Line Client

+Change the password in app.py to your own MySQL password

 Login as Admin (Username:admin,Password:adminpassword) in Admin Login

 Add music or movie as an admin you can use the sample musics and movies given in music and movie directories